tymscar/Advent-Of-Code/README.md

 **Advent of Code** is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 There's **a puzzle** each day with **two parts**.
 For each part you resolve, you get one **one star**, so by the end of the 25 days, if you do all the 25 puzzles with both parts you get **50 stars**.

+## My story in 2025 ✨

+2025 was a bit unusual.
+It was only **12 days** long, so **24 parts** instead of the usual 50.
+That shorter schedule did not make it "easy".
+It made the pacing feel faster, like the puzzles expected a full toolbox while I was still building it.

+This year, I picked **Gleam**.

+Gleam ended up being a fantastic AoC language for the "parse to transform to fold to repeat" rhythm.
+The compiler and error messages are genuinely great, Rust good.
+Pipes make solutions read like intent, and `echo` is an absurdly ergonomic way to inspect values mid pipeline without disrupting flow.

+A few highlights from the month:

+- **Options everywhere** made grid problems feel safe by default (out of bounds just becomes `None`).
+- The **list toolbox** surprised me: `list.transpose` and `list.combination_pairs` felt like cheat codes.
+- `list.fold_until` became my favorite discovery: early exit without hacks is perfect for puzzle code.
+- Targeting both **Erlang and JavaScript** was fun, but it also meant caring about overflow on the JS side, so I reached for `bigi` a few times.

+Where Gleam fought me a bit:

+- File IO and regex were both dependencies (`simplifile` and `gleam_regexp`).
+- List pattern matching is powerful, but you cannot do `[first, ..middle, last]`.
+- Comparisons return an `order` value, which can be a bit verbose when you just want `<=`.

+My favorite moment was a puzzle that clicked into place as **XOR with bitmasks**.
+When the representation does the work, the code gets delightfully small.
+The least satisfying moment was also very AoC.
+I generated an LP file and shelled out to `glpsol` using `shellout` because it was the pragmatic way to solve it.

+### What I ended up with

+- I finished **all 12 days** (all parts) for **24/24 stars**.
+- I had a lot of fun and learned a bunch.

 ## My story in 2024 🦄

 This year marked an exciting milestone as I started my new role as a **Senior Software Engineer at Glean**.
 To align with my work and further enhance my skills, I decided to tackle the Advent of Code challenges using **Kotlin**.
 This choice not only allowed me to apply what I use daily at work but also made solving the puzzles more seamless and enjoyable.